TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

   npx playwright show-report
 ```

-* Running `show-report` opened up an html report in my browser
+Running `npx playwright show-report` opened up an html report in my browser.
+Output goes into `playwright-report` and `test-results` subdirectories.
+I added both to my `.gitignore`.

 {% include candid-image.html src="/assets/images/frontend/playwright-show-report.png" alt="Playwright HTML Report" %}

-* The example interacts with a web app running at [https://demo.playwright.dev/svgomg](https://demo.playwright.dev/svgomg)
-* Interacts with the web page, uploads and downloads a file, using all 3 browsers, in parallel, in 18 seconds
+The example test uses a web app running at [https://demo.playwright.dev/svgomg](https://demo.playwright.dev/svgomg).
+It interacts with the web page, uploads and downloads a file, using all 3 browsers, in parallel, in 18 seconds.
-* Had to add `playwright-report` and `test-results` to my `.gitignore`

-* You can run Playwright with a UI to develop and debug your tests
+You can also run Playwright with a UI to develop and debug your tests.
+There's a timeline, snapshots for each action, the corresponding test source code, logs, errors, network activity and more.

 {% include candid-image.html src="/assets/images/frontend/playwright-ui.png" alt="Playwright Test UI" %}

-* There's a timeline, snapshots for each action, the corresponding test source code, logs, errors, network activity and more
-* There's also a [VS Code extension](https://playwright.dev/docs/getting-started-vscode) which includes most of the functionality of the Playwright UI integrated into the VS Code test tab.
+There's also a [VS Code extension](https://playwright.dev/docs/getting-started-vscode) which includes most of the functionality of the Playwright UI integrated into the VS Code test tab.
 Test failures are reported in the source code editor window, complete with callstack.
 You can also live debug a test.

 # Writing Tests

-* [Playwright tests](https://playwright.dev/docs/writing-tests) perform actions and assert that the resulting state matches expectations
-* Playwright automatically waits for actions to complete before checking assertions
+[Playwright tests](https://playwright.dev/docs/writing-tests) perform actions and assert that the resulting state matches expectations.
+Playwright automatically waits for actions to complete before checking assertions.

-* Tests almost always start with navigating to a specific URL
+Tests start by navigating to a specific URL.

 ```ts
 await page.goto('http://localhost:5173/');
 ```

-* You'll then need to interact with elements on the page.
+You'll then need to interact with elements on the page.
 You first need to *locate* the element, then perform an action on it.

 ```ts
 await page.getByRole('link', { name: 'Get started' }).click();